Introduction: Planning Lessons

 By alternating between these two approaches, you prevent pupils from:

-Within a framework of structure and freedom, pupils develop into unique individuals who take responsibility in their own way and engage positively with your lessons.
+Within a framework of structure and freedom, pupils develop into unique individuals who take responsibility in their own way and engage positively with your educational programme.

 Education Medal

-Education can be compared to a medal with two sides: structure and freedom.
-A teacher who fully utilises both sides earns, according to FFT, an Education Medal.
+Education can therefore be compared to a medal with two sides: structure and freedom.
+According to FFT, a teacher who makes full use of both sides of education deserves an Education Medal.

-1. Tour guide and Roadside assistance – two roles for a teacher
+1. Tour guide and Roadside assistance officer – two roles for a teacher

 FFT links two roles to whole-class teaching and working independently: